arximboldi/lager/doc/modularity.rst

 The ``history`` specific actions just manipulate the current position.
 However, the ``DocumentAction`` handler is of particular interest.
-We just update the document executing the underlying reducer and, if the document actually changed, whe put the new state in the history.
+We obtain an updated document by evaluating the underlying reducer and, if the document actually changed, whe put the new state in the history.
 The ``take()`` call discards entries happening after the current position.
 This is the standard behavior in an editor: after you do some *undos*, you loose the ability to *redo* as soon as you make a new edit.
-There are other possible ways to handle this case, in our example text editor Ewig_ we use `Emacs style undo`_.
+There are other possible ways to handle this case: in our example text editor Ewig_ we use `Emacs style undo`_.

 .. _Ewig: https://github.com/arximboldi/ewig
 .. _emacs style undo: https://www.gnu.org/software/emacs/manual/html_node/emacs/Undo.html